jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 Beware of some chroot limitations:

-{{< alert title="Note" >}}
+> [!INFO] Note
+>
-HAProxy does not have access to the file system after configure a `chroot()`.
+> HAProxy does not have access to the file system after configure a `chroot()`.
 Unix sockets located outside the chroot directory are used in the following conditions:
+>

-* At least one `ssl-passthrough` is used.
+> * At least one `ssl-passthrough` is used.
 It enforces the creation of a fronting TCP proxy inside haproxy, which uses an unix socket to communicate with the HTTP frontend.
-* Internal ACME signer is used.
+> * Internal ACME signer is used.
 HAProxy Ingress creates an internal server to answer the ACME challenge, and haproxy forwards the challenge requests to this server using an unix socket.
+>

-So only enable `use-chroot` if not using these features.
+> So only enable `use-chroot` if not using these features.
-{{< /alert >}}

 See also: